C2.3 Identify and use equivalent relationships for whole numbers up to 1000, in various contexts.

 After much discussion, the following formulation is adopted: "Zero, when added to another number, is equal to that number."
 When students see that this conjecture applies to all numbers, they can generalize.

-Source : Guide d’enseignement efficace des mathématiques de la maternelle à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la maternelle à la 3e année, Modélisation et algèbre, Fascicule 2, Situations d'égalité, p.
 8-11.

-When numbers are decomposed, the parts are equivalent in turn.
+When numbers are decomposed, the sum of the parts is equivalent to the whole.

 Notes

-• The commutative property of addition and multiplication is an example of an equivalence relation.
+• The commutative properties of addition and multiplication are founded on equivalency.

 Students are not expected to be able to name or define these properties, but they should use them appropriately.